circleci/circleci-docs/jekyll/_cci2/hello-world.md

 3. Commit and push the changes.

 4. Go to the **Projects** page in the CircleCI app, then click the **Set Up Project** button next to your project.
 If you don't see your project, make sure you have selected the associated org.
-See the Org Switching section below for tips.
+See the [Org Switching](#org-switching) section below for tips.

-5. Follow the steps to configure your `config.yml` file for the project and trigger your first build.
+5. Follow the steps to configure your `config.yml` file for the project and trigger your first pipeline.

-The Workflows page appears with your `build` job and prints `Hello World` to the console.
+The **Workflow** page appears with your `build` job and prints `Hello World` to the console.

 **Tip:** If you get a `No Config Found` error, it may be that you used `.yaml` file extension.
 Be sure to use `.yml` file extension to resolve this error.